egy1st/zerobytes-mkdocs/docs/dc/data-entry-validator/index.md

-# **System Requirements -----**
+# **System Requirements**
-DC.DataEntryValidator runs as a COM class for Developing with Visual Basic.Net under Microsoft Windows 98/NT/ 2000 or Windows XP.
+DC.DataEntryValidatorruns as a COM class for Developing with Visual Basic.Net underMicrosoft Windows 98/NT/ 2000 or Windows XP.

 # **Installing DC.DataEntryValidator-----**
-The DC.DataEntryValidator setup program will automatically register the DC\_DataEntryValidator10.dll file on your system.
+The DC.DataEntryValidator setup program will automatically register theDC\_DataEntryValidator10.dll file on your system.

 There is no need to manually run RegSvr32.exe on your development system.
 # **Including DC.DataEntryValidator**